pnnl/IRSA/docs/source/project_info/citing_and_citations.rst

+.. _citing-and-citations:

 ====================
 Citing and citations
 ====================

-If you would like to reference irsa in an academic paper, we ask you include the following:
+If you would like to reference IRSA in an academic paper, we ask you include the following:

 [citations here]